 Types of Artificial Nails

-- Acrylic (or porcelain) nails adhere to the natural nail bed.
+• Acrylics (or porcelain): These nails adhere to the natural nail bed.
 The acrylic solution hardens and forms a seal after it is applied.
+The nails may then be filed, sanded, and polished.

-- Gel nails are similar but can appear more natural than acrylics.
-The gel is applied in layers; an ultraviolet (UV) light is used to dry them faster.
+• Gels: Can appear more natural than acrylics.
+The gel is applied in layers, like nail polish; an ultraviolet (UV) light is used to dry them faster.
 Gel nails typically last longer than acrylics.

 Never Miss a Beat!